bobbymartinez/goatr/README.md

-Slack-Mathbot
+Goatr Incident Response Bot
 =============

 An incident response bot.
 It automates things that need to happen before, during, and after an incident.
+We all know that incidents can be like a goat rodeo, and this bot tries to make life as easy as possible during those hectic times.

 ### Commands